Aens/Gw2RaidExplorer/README.md

 * Optional: If you want to compile it yourself, make sure you are using Python 3.7.

 ## How to update?
+* Your API keys are stored in a file named **options.ini file**.
+The new version should read that file without issues as it's locally saved in your machine, but just in case, consider to backup that file.
-* Uninstall any existing installation of this program.
+* Then uninstall any existing installation of this program.
 * Finally download and install the new version.

 ## Bugs known and things TBD (To be done):